The Quotes and Wisdom of Warren Buffett

 - "It is not necessary to do extraordinary things to get extraordinary results."

-Lastly, Buffett has often spoken about more high-level thoughts on a successful investing mindset.
-These quotes reiterate his preference for long-term holds and a focus, not so much on the external business or economic environment, but on the quality of the company referring to its philosophy, management, and operations:
+Buffett has often spoken about more high-level thoughts on a successful investing mindset.
+He prefers long-term holds and a focus on the quality of a company's philosophy, management, and operations:

 - "Stop trying to predict the direction of the stock market, the economy, interest rates, or elections."